cheerful/freckle-apidocs/content/v2/invoices.md

 calculation_method
 : *Required* **string**
-: indicates what method will be used to calculate the total dollar amount for hours worked.
+: indicates what method will be used to calculate the total amount for hours worked.
 Accepted values are:

     * `simple_hourly_rate`: a single hourly rate is used for across the entire invoice.
     * `custom_hourly_rates`: custom hourly rates can be defined for individual users via the `custom_hourly_rates` array.
 If no `custom_hourly_rate` is defined for an individual user, then the `simple_hourly_rate` is used for that user.